Date: Friday, 6 March 2020

-We are also delighted to be welcoming two special guests who are members of the Kasinthula Cane Growers Association (KCG) in Malawi.
+We were also delighted to welcome two special guests who are members of the Kasinthula Cane Growers Association (KCG) in Malawi.

 - Kasinthula Cane Growers’ Association (KCG), located in southern Malawi, is a smallholder sugar cane project that has been Fairtrade certified since 2002.

 - KCG supplies Divine Chocolate with sugar and we will be bringing along some Divine chocolate to taste at the meeting!

 - Fairtrade Fortnight is organised each year by the Fairtrade Foundation and is celebrated across the UK.

 - This year’s Fairtrade Fortnight (24 February to 8 March) campaign “She Deserves” aims to highlight the plight of women who grow commodity products such as cocoa and sugar.
 Women often carry out a lot of the work in farming communities but can be paid less than men and have fewer rights.
 Fairtrade Standards make sure that women farmers have a voice in their community and can participate in decision-making and advance to leadership roles to benefit the whole community.